Exceptional customer service fuels customer success and drives business growth. Yet many customers still walk away feeling unheard and frustrated.

 Synonymous with luxury and impeccable service, Ritz-Carlton sets the gold standard for hospitality.

-The company’s motto, “We are Ladies and Gentlemen serving Ladies and Gentlemen,” underscores its commitment to empowering employees to provide exceptional customer service experience.
+The company’s motto, “We are Ladies and Gentlemen serving Ladies and Gentlemen,” underscores its commitment to empowering employees to provide an exceptional customer service experience.
 Each staff member is authorized to spend up to $2,000 per guest to resolve issues or create memorable moments, creating a culture of autonomy and proactive problem-solving.

-Ritz-Carlton employees are trained to anticipate guest needs before they are even voiced.
+Ritz-Carlton employees are trained to anticipate guests’ needs before they are even voiced.
 This might involve remembering a guest’s favorite drink, proactively offering assistance with luggage, or arranging special surprises for birthdays and anniversaries.

 Top example